crcn/tandem-old/packages/tandem-app/README.md

 - [ ] diff/patch for slim-dom
   - [ ] remove source attribute
   - [ ] how to eliminate IDs?
 Maybe have them on the front-end only?
-  - [ ] patch new positions
-  - [ ] patching should be based on path, node id
 - [ ] query selector testing

 - [ ] perf test - (preview a TON of windows.)